Australian tech industry at a crossroads: Daniel Petre

 “In 6 weeks of training, the average pigeon was 85 per cent accurate in picking breast cancer cells.
 The best breast cancer oncologist in the world is 94 per cent accurate,” he said.

 The researchers then ‘flock-sourced’ the pigeons and as a group they were 99 per cent accurate in picking breast cancer cells, said Petre.
-"So should pathology labs employ pigeons, no they shouldn’t but the point is that this is just pattern recognition, this is not a high order job or high order skill.
+"So should pathology labs employ pigeons?
+No they shouldn’t but the point is that this is just pattern recognition, this is not a high order job or high order skill.
 And there will be a whole lot of jobs … that will disappear.
 What we need to do as a country is work out how to take those new roles that are created, those new application use cases.

 “It’s our opportunity to become an innovation nation, to shake ourselves up, to see where the new jobs will be … and how do we create national wealth in that environment and how do we ensure that the debates that we have in this country are based on the right premise and not about who will fund the next coal fired plant or whether it’s 30 or 31 polls that really matter in terms of leadership in this country.”